rrudziutki/RandoMeal/README.md

 # RandoMeal

 RandoMeal is an app that helps you choose the perfect meal when you can't make up your mind.
-It was build with use https://www.themealdb.com API, UIKit and Storyboard with Autolayout.
+It was build with use https://www.themealdb.com API, UIKit and Storyboard with Autolayout and MVVM architectural pattern.
 In the future there will added be Realm database.

 ## Description